Projects

 Product Design Process

-5. Market Validation: Launched at Farmers Markets to test demand, pricing, and customer preferences before full production.
+3. Market Validation: Launched at Farmers Markets to test demand, pricing, and preferences before scaling production.

 Sustainability Features